Images of the Flying Cloud

-*[I-Ares] Thomas A. Ayres, The Golden Gate – Entrance to the Bay of San Francisco, c1855.
-Lithograph made from a painting by Ayres showing Flying Cloud and the steamship John L. Stephens on San Francisco Bay.
-Color image of the painting in [D-Whipple] (pages 68-69).
+Thomas A. Ayres (1816-1858), The Golden Gate – Entrance to the Bay of San Francisco, c1855.
+Lithograph made from a painting by Ayres showing the Flying Cloud and the steamship John L. Stephens on San Francisco Bay.

-*[I-Hong Kong artist] Hong Kong artist, Flying Cloud in Whampoa anchorage painted for Captain Cressy, in about 1852.
-In [D-Lyon], [D-Lane 1967] and in [D-Lindsey].
-Publication in [Lyon] courtesy of by Mr. and Mrs. Norris Bull, Jr. The image shows the Flying Cloud sailing from left to right under topsails.
+Hong Kong artist, Flying Cloud in Whampoa anchorage painted for Captain Cressy, about 1852.
+The image shows the Flying Cloud sailing from left to right under topsails.